 How do you do that?
-Let’s take a look at some major reasons why users leave a website and, of course, how you can capture their attention instead.
+Let’s take a look at some major reasons why people leave a website and, of course, how you can capture their attention instead.

 Why you should care about your bounce rate

 Bounce rate is one of those deceiving marketing terms that kind of sounds fun.

-That means a high bounce rate is indicative of a poorly-constructed site.
+Simply put, a high bounce rate is indicative of a poorly constructed site.

-And a low bounce rate means that things are running smoothly.
+And low bounce rate means that things are running smoothly.